 Are there any free Stock Photos?

 There are sites on the web that offer free images, but you still need to read the copyright, as some have restrictions on where it can be used.
-But mostly they can be used wherever you need them.
+But mostly, they can be used wherever you need them.
 On https://PixaBay.com probably the biggest source for the free stock image on the web (correct me if I’m wrong), most of the images say “Free for commercial use, No attribution required.” in other words, they can be used on print or web without any restrictions.